 If ovarian cancer is suspected, an ultrasound or CT scan and blood work may be ordered.
 Biopsies are not usually taken until the time of surgery.

 Women with a family history of breast or ovarian cancer have an increased risk of ovarian cancer.
 Our Cancer Genetics Screening Program can help high-risk women accurately assess their risk and determine appropriate prevention strategies.

-Clinical trials.
-As an academic medical center, Froedtert & The Medical College of Wisconsin offers its patients the opportunity to participate in many clinical trials.
+As an academic medical center, Froedtert & the Medical College of Wisconsin offers its patients the opportunity to participate in many clinical trials.
 Ovarian cancer patients who are eligible for a clinical trial may choose to try new cancer drugs or different combinations of existing treatments.